ralphwillgoss/howto-learn-react/README.md

 ### Starter Kits
 [Andrew Farmer](http://andrewhfarmer.com) provides a great reference to help narrow down a starter kit for your needs.
-It can be found at http://andrewhfarmer.com/starter-project
+It can be found at http://andrewhfarmer.com/starter-project.
-Now that you have a basic knowledge of the ecosystem, the start packs and their contents will make more sense and will allow you to quickly get up and running.
+Now that you have a basic knowledge of the ecosystem, the starter kits and their choice of packages will make more sense and will allow you to quickly get up and running.

 *The JS Stack from scratch tutorial was developed on Linux, I did it on a Windows 7 VM.
 You may notice that in Chapter 11, `fsevent` starts to throw some errors due to a package dependency not being available on Windows.
 You can surpress this error by doing the following when adding:
 `yarn add --dev mocha chai --ignore-optional`